Southern Syria conflict (2025–present): April

 The incidents began in Jaramana at approximately 2:00 a.m. on 28 April 2025, when an unidentified group opened fire on a local militia checkpoint near the "Al-Naseem" intersection at the entrance of Jaramana.
 Gunfire continued and intensified around 4:00 a.m., leading to the deaths of at least two members of the security forces and six residents of the city.
 Over ten others were injured in the initial wave of violence.
+Local factions imposed heightened security measures, erecting checkpoints and restricting movement into and out of the city.

 On 29 April 2025, clashes expanded to the Druze-majority towns of Sahnaya and Ashrafiyat Sahnaya.
 Armed groups attacked multiple security checkpoints using machine guns and RPGs.
+The fighting briefly paused, but continued after reinforcements arrived from Daraa.
 Hussam Waruar, the head of the Sahnaya Municipality, was killed along with his son on 1 May by unidentified gunmen.
 The unidentified groups killed the Druze leader, Wajdi al-Hajj Ali, who was shot in the head and died on 30 April 2025 before reaching the hospital.

 Massacres in Southern Syria (April 2025)

-According to the Syrian Observatory for Human Rights, The Ministry of Defense executed civilians at a poultry farm outside the town of Sahnaya.
+According to the Syrian Observatory for Human Rights, the Ministry of Defense executed civilians at a poultry farm outside the town of Sahnaya.

 The SOHR stated that the Ministry of Defense ambushed Druze coming from Suwayda towards Sahnaya, resulting in 43 deaths.
 Some of the bodies were burned and others mutilated while the perpetrators (from the Ministry of Interior) reportedly chanted anti-Druze slogans.